brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

-Which then maybe feels like the correct spelling is actually more like this, so that we can actually properly infer all the informatino:
+Which then maybe feels like the correct spelling is actually more like this, so that we can actually properly infer all the information:

 ::: std
 ```cpp